About Speechability, llc & Allison Winters

 Memberships include the American Speech Hearing Association, the Kansas State Speech-Language and Hearing Association, the American Academy of Private Practice in Speech-Language Pathology & Audiology, and The International Dyslexia Association.

 What She Does

-Allison is a trained, experienced therapy provider for pediatric speech, language, and literacy development including: dyslexia & other literacy issues, articulation, phonology, and other receptive and expressive language disorders.
+Allison is an experienced therapy provider for pediatric speech, language, and literacy development including: dyslexia & other literacy issues, articulation, phonology, and other receptive and expressive language disorders.
 She loves helping children with mild to severe speech-language delays/disorders to become fully confident communicators.
 Allison's passion is in helping children gain back their self-confidence when communicating, reading, or writing.
 Click here for complete resume.